GolosChain/golos-reference/market/dex_margin_mechanics.md

 Say we have the following:

 -   Debt: `10 USD`
--   Settlement price: `300 BTS/USD`
+-   Settlement price: `300 GOLOS/USD`
 -   CR: `1`
--   Collateral is therefore `3000 BTS`
+-   Collateral is therefore `3000 GOLOS`

 This is also known as the Black Swan level, and we want to perform a margin call before the collateral ratio goes this low.
 This is why we